Modulation of Neuronal Firing Modes by Electric Fields in a Thermosensitive FitzHugh-Nagumo Model: Numerical simulations

 \subsection{Single neuron dynamics in the absence of the external electric field}

 First, the dynamic behavior of the isolated thermosensitive FitzHugh-Nagumo neuron is studied in the absence of the external electric field $E_{ext}$ (equations~(\ref{eq:syst_without_Eext})).

-\quad To assess the scaling impact of the cell radius $r$ and the excitability parameter $k$,a contour plot of the coefficient of variation $(CV)$ of the interspikes interval is shown in Fig.\ref{1}, with fixed values of the amplitude and angular frequency of the periodic external current stimulus($A=0.9$, $\omega=0.005$).
-This plot reveals that, in the absence of the external electric field, the CV exhibits clear continuity particularly when the angular frequency is small.
-Notably, the CV is minimized when both the cell radius $r$ and the excitability parameter $k$ are small.
-To further elucidate the sensitivity of neuron activity to the cell radius $r$, Fig.\ref{2} presents time series of the membrane potential illustrating the mode dependence of electrical activities on the cell radius.
-It is evident that neuron activity is notably affected by the radius of the neuron cell, especially with an appropriate excitability parameter value.
-For the subsequent analysis, we set the excitability parameter$k=0.001$.
-Analyzing Fig.\ref{2}.c and Figure \ref{2}.d, we observe that neuron exhibits respectively, periodic and chaotic spiking activities depending on the value of the angular frequency of the external stimulus source.
+\quad To assess the impact of the scaling of the cell radius $r$ and the excitability parameter $k$, a contour plot of the coefficient of variation $(CV)$ of the interspikes interval is shown in Fig.\ref{1}, with fixed values of the amplitude and angular frequency of the periodic external current stimulus($A=0.9$, $\omega=0.005$).
+This plot reveals that, in the absence of an external electric field, the $CV $ exhibits clear continuity, particularly when the angular frequency is small.
+In particular, $CV$ is minimized when both the cell radius $r$ and the excitability parameter $k$ are small.
+For larger values of $r$ and $k$, the neuron displays transient bursting followed by suppression of firing and eventual divergence.
+These regions produce artificially high values of the coefficient of variation ($CV>10$) and are excluded from further dynamical analysis because they are outside the physiologically relevant domain.
+To further elucidate this sensitivity of neuron activity to the cell radius $r$, Fig.\ref{2} presents time series of the membrane potential illustrating the mode dependence of electrical activities on the cell radius.
+It is evident that neuronal activity is significantly affected by the radius of the neuron cell, especially with an appropriate excitability parameter value.
+For subsequent analysis, we set the excitability parameter $k=0.001$.
+Analyzing Fig.\ref{2}.c and Figure \ref{2}.d, we observe that the neuron exhibits, respectively, periodic and chaotic spiking activities depending on the value of the angular frequency of the external stimulus source.